ttauveron/k8s-big-data-experiments/README.md

 https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus

 # Azure file
 Note : It doesn't work with gitlab as a volume because gitlab wants to change permissions and it's apparently not possible with storage account.
-Use a Azurte Disk instead.
+Use a Azure Disk instead.

 ## Setup storage class